Syphilis can occur in three stages of symptoms, separated by periods of apparent good health.

 Penicillin can eliminate the infection, but people can be reinfected.

-Most people with syphilis are men, often men who have sex with men, particularly those who are infected with human immunodeficiency virus (HIV), and men who live in cities.
 In 2000, the rate in the United States of reported primary and secondary syphilis cases was 5,979, the lowest since reporting began in 1941.
 However, the rate has increased almost every year since, with 35,063 cases of primary and secondary syphilis reported in 2018.
 The number of cases among men who have sex with men has continued to increase, but within the last 5 years, cases among men who have sex with women and women regardless of the sex of their sex partner have increased substantially as well.

 Certain conditions and activities (risk factors) increase the risk of getting syphilis.
 They include the following: